jeromecoupe/webstoemp/src/blogposts/2020-06-07-performant-data-fetching-with-promises-eleventy.md

 5. Sort our data if needed
 6. Store all data in a cache file

-## Using promise.all() and caching
+## Using promises and caching

 We will use [Axios](https://github.com/axios/axios) and pagination with a limit of 1 on the [JSON Placeholder API](https://jsonplaceholder.typicode.com/) in this example.
 That will allow us to make 99 API calls in parallel.
 We will also use the [flat-cache NPM package](https://www.npmjs.com/package/flat-cache) to store our data for speedier local development.

 Now, on with the code!
-In our Eleventy install, we create a `/blogposts.js` file in our `_data` folder and export API data so we can use it in our templates.
+In our Eleventy install, we create a `blogposts.js` file in our `_data` folder.

 ```js
 // required packages